 Download a free Word template: Process-Server-Marketing-Letter-Template.docx

 Your initial goal should be to visit ten or twenty local law firms.
-Use Google Maps to plan to plan your route and spend an afternoon or two making the rounds.
+Use Google Maps to plan your route and spend an afternoon or two making the rounds.

 By that point, you should have several good leads or even one or two clients lined up.